raflyadek/Pokedex/README.md

 ## Prerequisites

-Basic Kotlin and Jetpack Compose, knowledge of `HTTP` request by Retrofit library and dagger-hilt for `dependency injection` are required for this project.
+Basic `Kotlin` and `Jetpack Compose`, knowledge of `HTTP` request by Retrofit library and dagger-hilt for `dependency injection` are required for this project.

 ## Project Description

 I build a Pokedex Application with MVVM Architecture.
 The UI will be as like as above screenshot.
 There is a `SearchBar` where you can search what pokemon you want to see.
-If you click one of the pokemon the app will send `request` to Poke API to get the detail of the pokemon like what type, height and weight.
+If you click one of the pokemon the app will send `request` to Poke API to get the detail of the pokemon like what type, height, weight, and etc.

 ## Poke API